Revess/expressive-music-performance-polyphonic/README.md

     -Slice_onsets_to_csv.py:
       Write the labels for the NN by comparing time onsets of the midi data to the timeslices of the spectral data.

+  -Main.py:
+    Contains all functions and is the file to easily run all functions nescesarry

   -Generate_Files.py:
     Run this file to generate any of the above called functions,